lyteword/chspurgeon-tod/volume-7/psalm-135.md

 **Verses 19-21.**

-1\.The Exhortation.
+1\.
+The Exhortation.

 a) To bless the Lord.

 b) To bless him in his own house.

-2\.To whom it is addressed.
+2\.
+To whom it is addressed.

 a) To the house of Israel, or the whole church.